rpyron/delim-SOM/README.md

 # delim-SOM
 Using multi-layer Kohonen Self-Organizing Maps ("SuperSOMs") to delimit species and produce integrative taxonomies using Unsupervised Machine Learning (UML).
+This is accomplished primarily using the R package 'kohonen' (Wehrens and Buydens 2007): https://cran.r-project.org/web/packages/kohonen/index.html.

 This repository expands the use of Kohonen maps as described in Pyron et al. (2023).
 It uses multi-layer Self-Organizing Maps ("SuperSOMs") in the R package 'kohonen' to delimit species based on allelic, spatial, climatic, and phenotypic data.